The History of DRN

-The original office, situated at number 10 Hargreaves Street in Burnley, consisted of just two rooms, the principal’s office and the enquiry office.
-Mr Race employed the 14 year-old Wilfred Newton, and three years later, 15 year-old George Horn was also appointed to the staff.
+After being admitted as a solicitor of the Supreme Court at just 21 years of age, Mr Donald Race founded the firm on 7th April, 1924.
+The original office, located at 10 Hargreaves Street in Burnley, consisted of just two rooms – the principal’s office and the enquiry office.
+Mr Race employed 14-year-old Wilfred Newton and, three years later, 15-year-old George Horn was also welcomed aboard the staff.

-In 1940, George Horn joined the Royal Airforce and became an Airgunner.
-Unfortunately, he was brought down in action over the Mediterranean, was captured by the Italians and became a Prisoner of War.
-In 1941, Wilfred Newton went into the Army where he remained until the war ended.
+The outbreak of the Second World War caused some significant disruptions in the operation of the business.
+In 1940, George Horn joined the Royal Airforce and became an air gunner.
+Sadly, he was brought down in action over the Mediterranean and was then captured by the Italians and became a Prisoner of War.
+Later, in 1941, Wilfred Newton was drafted into the Army, where he remained until the end of the war.

+With ambitions to become solicitors themselves, Wilfred and George returned to the employ of Mr Donald Race after the war ended in 1945.
 Both young men became articled to Mr Race and soon qualified.
-Mr Race made Wilfred and George partners in the practice and the firm name was changed to Donald Race & Newton.
+Mr Race made Wilfred and George partners in the practice and the name of the firm was changed to Donald Race & Newton.

-The firm continued to thrive and expand, and over the following few years Peter Lawson, Roger Pickup and Wilfred’s son, Simon Newton, all joined as articled clerks.
-Peter, Roger and Simon became partners in the practice.
+The firm continued to thrive and expand, and over the following few years Peter Lawson, Roger Pickup and Wilfred’s son, Simon Newton, all joined as articled clerks and soon became partners in the practice.

 A further office was opened in Nelson in 1958, and the firm went on to purchase the practice of Bracewell & Dyson on Albert Road in Colne.
 DRN offices still occupy the same building in Colne today.